Google Search Console report

-This report works only if you have the Google Search Console integration enabled.
-If you haven’t done so, follow our guidelines and connect Google Search Console to your website.
+This report works only if you’re integrated with Google Search Console.
+If you’re not, follow our guidelines and connect Google Search Console to your website.

 About the report